dcooley/geometries/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/dcooley/geometries/branch/master/graph/badge.svg)](https://codecov.io/gh/dcooley/geometries?branch=master)

-Have you every wanted to generate geometric structures from data.frames, but independent of any R classes, attributes or libraries?
+Have you ever wanted to generate geometric structures from data.frames, but independent of any R classes, attributes or libraries?

 No?
 Ok, this library isn’t for you.